Creating and using a live installation image

 If your system has a UEFI firmware, it will usually allow you to boot the stick in UEFI native mode or BIOS compatibility mode.
 If you boot in UEFI native mode and perform a Fedora installation, you will get a UEFI native Fedora installation.
 If you boot in BIOS compatibility mode and perform a Fedora installation, you will get a BIOS compatibility mode Fedora installation.

 For more information on all this, see the UEFI page.
 USB sticks written from x86_64 images with Fedora Media Writer, GNOME Disk Utility,

-dd, other dd-style utilities, and Creating and using live CD with the --efi option specified, should be UEFI native bootable.
+dd, other dd-style utilities should be UEFI native bootable.
 Sticks written with other utilities may not be UEFI native bootable, and sticks written from i686 images will never be UEFI bootable.

 Most of the writing methods will require you to know the

 /dev/sdc, when using them on Linux.
 You do not need to know this in order to use Fedora Media Writer.
 To find this out: